KirilKaloyanov/cookbook/README.md

 ## Architecture

-The application (the client-side) is developed using `create-react-app` and has public folder holding the `index.html` file and a source folder holding react.js component, hooks, services and context.
-The client communcates to a server developed using Node.js and deployed at Heroku.
+The application (the client-side) is developed using `create-react-app` and has public folder holding the `index.html` file and a source folder holding react.js components, hooks, services and context.
+The client communicates to a server developed using Node.js and deployed at Heroku.
 The data is stored in MongoDB.

+## Dependencies

+The application uses several external libraries.
+These are `react-router-dom`, `bootstrap` and `jwt-decode`.